thehellahub/Pandas_CS205/README.md

 The data sets are in Comma Separated Value (.CSV) format, a picture of the overall data schema is available as well.

+Instructions on how to load the CSVs into a Sqlite DB are available, although it's already been done.

-If you're unfamiliar with the Pandas python library, I'd highly recommend checking out the Pandas_Example.py file.
+If you're unfamiliar with the Sqlite and/or Pandas python library, I'd highly recommend checking out both the Sqlite_Example.py and Pandas_Example.py files!

 Query syntax is described in the file Query_Syntax.txt